asciiprod/wp-ansible-demo/README.md

-# CLT 2017 Ansible Demo
+# WordPress Ansible Demo

-this playbook installs WordPress on a Debian 8 ("jessie") minimal installation
+this playbook installs WordPress on a Debian 10 ("buster") minimal installation

 ## Usage